MPT-1327: Speech and data

-Numbering
+Numbering and addressing

 Each subscriber in an MPT-1327 trunked radio network has a unique call number.
 This call number (address) is a compound number consisting of a prefix (three digits), the fleet number and the subscriber's call number within the fleet.
 Different numbering schemes work differently, for example Zetron uses the first two digits of the Ident as the fleet number, and the last two digits as the unit number.
 Idents in the 6,000–6,999 range are typically used to establish group calls.
 After it has been entered the call number will be converted in the mobile to a 20-bit address.
 The numbering rules are clarified and expanded by supplementary standards such as MPT-1343.

 For the duration of his call a subscriber is exclusively allocated a traffic channel from the available pool.
 If all channels are occupied, the call will be queued.
 If the control channel has become a traffic channel, like in the case of a non-dedicated control channel, the call will be queued in the radio, although radio queuing loses the first come, first served effect, so if there are seven units queuing, the last unit to queue may get a traffic channel first.